mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/reference/templates.md

 ## Formatting Template Values

-The following example takes the Title field of our object, casts it to a [Varchar](data-types) object, and then calls the $XML object on that Varchar object.
+The following example takes the Title field of our object, casts it to a `[api:Varchar]` object, and then calls the $XML object on that Varchar object.

 	:::html